 When it comes to glue-down vinyl plank flooring, you can choose self-sticking planks or planks that require a coat of adhesive on the subfloor.
-The adhesive on self-stick planks is pressure sensitive, and one of the problems with it is that it won't adhere to a dusty or nonlevel surface.
+The adhesive on self-stick planks is pressure sensitive, and one of the problems with it is that it won't adhere to a dusty or uneven surface.
 Adhesive that you apply with a trowel is known as hard set, and it's less affected by dust and subfloor irregularities, but it is sensitive to temperature and moisture.

-Click-lock vinyl planks are typically more robust than glue-down planks and can be as thick as 6 millimeters (1/4 inch), according to Parterre Flooring.
+Click-together vinyl planks are typically more robust than glue-down planks and can be as thick as 6 millimeters (1/4 inch), according to Parterre Flooring.
 Glue-down planks, on the other hand, are typically half as thick.
 The difference?
 Floating planks often have a rigid core that adds body and some insulation value, which is why click-lock planks are also known as luxury vinyl planks.

 Noise Reduction and Insulation